on-device-ai/EzEdgeAI/README.md

 > It is an experimental project using the architecture described in this article to implement different applications for study.
 > The version that previously implemented "Edge Impulse for Linux" Python SDK on the Raspberry Pi 4 is in the "[concept](https://github.com/on-device-ai/EzEdgeAI/tree/concept)" branch.
 > The version that previously implemented Edge TPU (Coral) object detection inference is in the "[coral](https://github.com/on-device-ai/EzEdgeAI/tree/coral)" branch.
-> The current version implements the TinyML development environment is in the "[tinyml](https://github.com/on-device-ai/EzEdgeAI/tree/tinyml)" branch.
+> The version that currently implements the TinyML development environment is in the "[tinyml](https://github.com/on-device-ai/EzEdgeAI/tree/tinyml)" branch.

 This project uses the "Low Code/No Code" approach to build a deep learning development environment for Edge AI or On-Device AI.
 It includes a component-based framework and a flow-based visual programming editor.
 The concept is as follows:
 ![220211_1](https://user-images.githubusercontent.com/44540872/153596578-665c400e-1d4e-436d-a628-d79644464f24.png)